Strategy and responsive ecommerce design for the multi-national fashion brand based in Madrid.

 How we worked with the team

-We used Adobe Creative Cloud for designing assets
+We use Adobe CC for designing and animating assets

-We used Teamwork for project management with the team
+Teamwork is a tool for project management with the various teams

 We're always looking for new challenges and experiences.
 Whether you're a tech startup, one man band or large established agency, we'd love to hear from you.
 Get in touch →